Vaccitech/nanopore/README.md

 - Open `super_basecalling.ipynb`: File>Open from URL... `https://raw.githubusercontent.com/Vaccitech/nanopore/main/super_basecalling.ipynb`.
 - Make a folder contain **all** .fast5 files (pass AND fail).
 - Run the first code cell: click the arrow in it's top right corner.
 - Fill the form with the path of the folder containing the .fast5 files, folder to output fastq files to, guppy config file (based on sample and flowcell).
+None of these folders can have spaces in their names.
 - Click `>Enter`
 - Run the next code cell, check that the printed lines are correct.
 - Run the final code cell.